nakanakamu0828/techtalk/docs/about/README.md

 ---
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: Copyright © 2018 nakanakamu0828
 ---

 # About Me